fioprotocol/fiosdk_typescript/README.md

 	npm test (if you would like to run the unit tests)

 #### Building FIO TypeScript SDK, manually
-Navigate to the "iofoundation-io-sdk" folder, run yarn to install its dependencies, then run tsc to compile.
+Navigate to the "fiofoundation-io-sdk" folder, run yarn to install its dependencies, then run tsc to compile.
 Before running the test refer to the "Workflow for using the SDK with TestNet" section of this README.

 	cd fiosdk_typescript
-	cd fiofoundation-io-fiosdk
 	yarn
 	tsc
 	npm test (if you would like to run the unit tests)